1337JiveTurkey/cs445/README.txt

 	the java.util.random classes implement.
 *   edu.semo.cs445.strategy -- A demonstration of the strategy pattern, part of homework HW4.
 Also includes some JUnit tests.
+*   edu.semo.cs445.junit -- A demonstration of some basics of the JUnit testing framework.

 STEPS